QUENTINBenoit/Tech_A_Way/readme.md

 ## User
+### make user
-before authenticating, we create an User:
+Before authenticating, we create an User:
 - `php bin/console make:user` (name of the security user class = UserSecurity)

 In the configuration, I specify that the element that will allow the user to connect is his email.
-I also choose to hash passwords because it is an obligation for all sites

-Then, 2 folders have been created :  src/Entity/UserSecurity.php and src/Repository/UserSecurityRepository.php
+I also choose to hash passwords because it is an obligation for all sites Then, 2 folders have been created :  src/Entity/UserSecurity.php (automatically generated some methods of Userinterface in it like the getUserIdentifier method that returns the email) and src/Repository/UserSecurityRepository.php

--
-an other folder has been updated : config/packages/security.yaml.
+An other folder has been updated : config/packages/security.yaml.
 Into this folder, we see "algorithm : auto" that does it mean that symfony will automatically encode passwords with the best algorithm.

+Then we can add property in entity User to complete before to do nex commands :
+- `php bin/console make:migration`
+- `php bin/console doctrine:migrations:migrate`
+### set up authentication
+we are going to set up a guard authenticator
+- `php bin/console make:auth`
+we call class of the authenticator "LoginFormAuthenticator" and the controller class "SecurityController"
+- created: `src/Security/LoginFormAuthenticator.php`
+- updated: `config/packages/security.yaml`
+- created: `src/Controller/SecurityController.php`
+- created: `templates/security/login.html.twig`

+Now, we can access to page /login to authenticate.
+Whatever page we go to, symfony will call the LoginFormAuthenticator to verify that we have the right to access it. i finish the redirect "homepage" in the App\Security\LoginFormAuthenticator::onAuthenticationSuccess() method.